tbarchyn/cross-stitch/README.rst

 Requirements
 ------------
-Python 2 or 3, Python Imaging Library
+Python 2 or 3, Numpy, Scipy, and Matplotlib.

+To install these dependencies in Debian and its derivatives, run:

+  $ sudo apt-get install python python-numpy python-scipy python-matplotlib

 License
 -------